OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 ### Step 2: Run the Deployment

-Once your inventory file is ready (e.g., saved as `inventory/ai_factory.yml`), run `one-deploy` to provision your OpenNebula cloud.
+Once your inventory file is ready (e.g., saved as `inventory/ai_factory.yml`), run OneDeploy to provision your OpenNebula cloud.

 ```shell
 make I=inventory/ai_factory.yml
 ```

-The `one-deploy` tool will automatically deploy your entire OpenNebula cloud.
-When you enable the PCI passthrough feature in your inventory, `one-deploy` handles all the necessary configuration steps automatically.
+When you enable the PCI passthrough feature in your inventory, OneDeploy handles all the necessary configuration steps.
+On each hypervisor node, OneDeploy prepares the specified GPUs for passthrough by binding them to the required `vfio-pci` driver.
+It also ensures the correct permissions are set so that OpenNebula manages the devices.

-On each hypervisor node, it prepares the specified GPUs for passthrough by binding them to the required `vfio-pci` driver.
-It also ensures the correct permissions are set so that OpenNebula can manage the devices.
-Simultaneously, on the OpenNebula front-end, `one-deploy` configures the monitoring system to recognize these GPUs and intelligently updates each Host's template.
+Simultaneously, on the OpenNebula front-end, OneDeploy configures the monitoring system to recognize these GPUs and intelligently updates each Host's template.
 This ensures that the GPUs are always correctly identified by OpenNebula, even if hardware addresses change, providing a stable and reliable passthrough setup.

 ## Post-Deployment Validation